abrennr/BodyBuilder/README.md

 <a name="1Overview"></a>
 ## 1. Overview

-BodyBuilder is a lightweight graphical desktop application that supports the creation of simple XML structural metadata in METS [see <http://www.loc.gov/standards/mets/>] for digitized texts.
-The software presents a graphical tree representation of the digitized text and its associated page images, and supports the entry of structural divisions (e.g., chapters, sections, articles), and native pagination.
+BodyBuilder is a graphical desktop application that supports the creation of simple XML structural metadata in METS [see <http://www.loc.gov/standards/mets/>] for digitized texts.

+The software presents a tree-like representation of the digitized text and its associated page images, and supports the entry of structural divisions (e.g., chapters, sections, articles), and native pagination.
 The entered metadata is saved as a simple METS XML document which may be further transformed as part of a